Pryor and South Florida host No. 10 Memphis - WTOP News

 Memphis, Tennessee; Thursday, 7 p.m.
 EST

-BOTTOM LINE: South Florida visits the No. 10 Memphis Tigers after Kasean Pryor scored 29 points in South Florida’s 81-73 victory against the Rice Owls.
+BOTTOM LINE: South Florida faces the No. 10 Memphis Tigers after Kasean Pryor scored 29 points in South Florida’s 81-73 victory against the Rice Owls.

 The Tigers are 8-0 in home games.
-Memphis is 4-1 in one-possession games.
+Memphis ranks eighth in the AAC in rebounding with 37.0 rebounds.
+David Jones leads the Tigers with 6.7 boards.

 The Bulls have gone 2-1 against AAC opponents.
-South Florida is 1-0 in games decided by less than 4 points.
+South Florida averages 76.4 points while outscoring opponents by 6.1 points per game.

-Memphis makes 46.9% of its shots from the field this season, which is 4.0 percentage points higher than South Florida has allowed to its opponents (42.9%).
-South Florida has shot at a 43.0% clip from the field this season, 1.6 percentage points above the 41.4% shooting opponents of Memphis have averaged.
+Memphis averages 8.4 made 3-pointers per game, 1.2 more made shots than the 7.2 per game South Florida allows.
+South Florida averages 76.4 points per game, 2.0 more than the 74.4 Memphis gives up.

-The Tigers and Bulls face off Thursday for the first time in AAC play this season.
+The Tigers and Bulls match up Thursday for the first time in conference play this season.

-Jayden Reid is averaging 8.3 points and 4.2 assists for the Bulls.
-Selton Miguel is averaging 15.4 points over the past 10 games for South Florida.
+Selton Miguel is shooting 47.1% from beyond the arc with 2.4 made 3-pointers per game for the Bulls, while averaging 14.6 points.
+Chris Youngblood is averaging 14.4 points over the past 10 games for South Florida.

 LAST 10 GAMES: Tigers: 10-0, averaging 83.9 points, 36.8 rebounds, 14.1 assists, 8.4 steals and 4.4 blocks per game while shooting 48.0% from the field.
 Their opponents have averaged 75.2 points per game.